skousik/RTD_tutorial/step_3_FRS_computation/README.tex.md

 ## 3.4 Computing a Less Conservative FRS

-To conclude this section, we have computed the FRS at degrees 8 and 10 for you.
-This just requires changing the `degree` variable in `step_3_compute_turtlebot_FRS.m`.
+To conclude this section, we have computed the FRS at degrees 8, 10, and 12 for you.
+This just required changing the `degree` variable in `step_3_compute_turtlebot_FRS.m`.
+The degree 10 computation took 1.5 hrs per FRS and used around 50 GB of RAM.
+The degree 12 computation took around 12.5 hrs per FRS, and used up to 330 GB of RAM.

-The computation took 1.5 hrs per FRS on a beefy computer with many many 2.8 GHz cores.
-It also used tens of gigabytes of RAM, so probably don't try it on a laptop, especially when including $g$.

-You'll find the degree 4, 6, 8, and 10 solutions for all initial speed ranges in `step_3_FRS_compuation/data/reach_sets/`.
+All of the FRS .mat files are in `step_3_FRS_compuation/data/reach_sets/`.

 ### Example 3